 Over the course of this degree, you will develop a deep understanding of the nature and impact of current challenges faced by the IT industry so that you know what is expected from a mature professional.
 You will also develop an awareness of the methodologies and technologies that are available within computer science to address these challenges, so that you can evaluate and analyse specific situations and make informed choices.

 You will have opportunities to develop your interpersonal, communication, decision-making, and problem-solving skills, and to use these skills in an imaginative way.

 This MSc course will provide you with the knowledge and research skills to continue your studies at PhD level.

 The programme also offers the opportunity for IT professionals to acquire PG qualifications in advanced topics.

 If you have any questions about this course, join us for a live online chat with academic tutors and admissions staff.

 What's the difference?

 The MSc is six modules plus a dissertation/project, completed over two years.
 Or you can study four modules with no dissertation/project over one year and gain a Postgraduate Certificate (PGCert).
-You can upgrade from the PGCert course to the MSc at any time during your studies, but not afterwards.
+You can upgrade from the PGCert (or CPD) course to the MSc either during your studies or following completion of your lower award.

 If your interests/needs are very specific, or if you are not sure whether distance learning study is right for you, you can study any individual module as a CPD course and gain a certificate of completion.
 This module will contribute towards an MSc or PGCert if you start your course within the next two years.